What is a Court, Municipal, and License Clerk?

 What Kind of Court, Municipal & License Clerk Job Opportunities Are There?

-There were about 135,500 jobs for Court, Municipal, and License Clerk in 2016 (in the United States).
+In the United States, there were 135,500 jobs for Court, Municipal, and License Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court, Municipal, and License Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.
+There will be an estimated 12,600 positions for Court, Municipal & License Clerk per year.

 The states with the most job growth for Court, Municipal & License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.